Operator. Architect. Integrator.

 How I Work

-Sometimes a bootstrap business needs a targeted intervention — a fixer who can step in, take ownership of a special project, stabilize a specific area, and align operations with financial goals without requiring a long-term commitment.
-Other times, the need is an ongoing fractional partnership that strengthens systems, protects margin, and ensures operations can scale with growth.
+Sometimes a bootstrap business needs a targeted intervention: an operator who steps in, takes ownership of a specific problem, and exits cleanly.
+Other times the need is an ongoing fractional partnership that strengthens the operating core, protects margin, and supports scalable execution.

-I serve as operational air cover and a strategic "second set of hands" for founders and leadership teams.
+I work in both capacities: as operational air cover and a strategic second set of hands for founders and leadership teams.

 What You Can Expect